-The school calendar of all anticipated events is can be viewed via this link: https://kingscliff-h.sentral.com.au/webcal/calendar/1
+The school calendar of all anticipated events can be viewed on our school website via this link: https://kingscliff-h.sentral.com.au/webcal/calendar/1

 This is regularly updated and contains the latest information relating to dates of examinations, P&C meetings, sporting fixtures and other activities.
 Parents and students can anticipate and prepare for the coming events by consulting this calendar and reading the fortnightly School Newsletter.